artumino/rusty-film/README.md

 It tries to avoid duplicates and unecessary copies.

+All operations are done through the filesystem, an optional single file cache can be used to speedup re-imports but can be switchet off with the `--no-cache` flag.

 ## Example
 Organizes all png,jpg,cr2,cr3,dng photos under the `/run/media/artumino/Photos` folder:
 `rusty-film import -s '/run/media/artumino/Photos/**/*.[CJPDcjpd][RPNrpn][23GEge]' -d '/run/media/artumino/Library'`